sirspudd/projectmofo/README.md

 make

 I use Arch Linux on the Raspberry Pi 3 aarch64, and am running this against their packaged projectm to good effect

+# Requirements

+* Qt
+* Full blown OpenGL (vc4 baby.
+ProjectM has GLES(v1) support, but then you will probably want to compile that yourself too)